nrjdalal/awesome-templates/.github/README.md

 Tired of repeatedly setting up and deleting test directories for various projects?
 It's a mess. 😭

-Here's your solution: reference templates, updated every 8 hours to ensure they're the latest and greatest. 🚀
+Here's your solution: reference templates, updated every hour to ensure they're the latest and greatest. 🚀

 ## Clone a Template